Ben Shapiro’s Netflix rival is shockingly competent but still obsessed with right-wing grievances

 Consider how producer Sonnier frames himself and his cohort as victims of elitists: “We’re on the way.
 That’s why I think you see some of the Twitter rumblings and the attacks because Hollywood doesn’t like competition; and the critical community far on the left, who believe in this utopia that doesn’t exist, are not going to be happy with a messy, dirty, unwashed group of moviemakers making movies that don’t fit their perfect agenda.”

-He is so mad about the wicked, sweeping judgment of the liberal elite that he can only describe them with apparently righteous sweeping judgment.
 Meanwhile, in reality, the left-leaning critical community is so deeply biased against conservatives like Sonnier that it gave all of S. Craig Zahler’s films that Sonnier produced extremely high scores on Rotten Tomatoes—higher than the audience score in every case.

 Just make good movies